Kuadrant/authorino/docs/architecture.md

 ## The Authorization JSON

-On every Auth Pipeline, Authorino builds the **Authorization JSON**, a "working-memory" data structure composed of `context` (information about the request, as supplied by the Envoy proxy to Authorino) and `auth` (objects resolved in phases (i), (ii) and (iii) of the pipeline).
+On every Auth Pipeline, Authorino builds the **Authorization JSON**, a "working-memory" data structure composed of `context` (information about the request, as supplied by the Envoy proxy to Authorino) and `auth` (objects resolved in phases (i) to (v) of the pipeline).
 The evaluators of each phase can read from the Authorization JSON and implement dynamic properties and decisions based on its values.

 At phase (iii), the authorization evaluators count on an Auhtorization JSON payload that looks like the following: